edaplayground/eda-playground/docs/intro.rst

    I find EDAPlayground.com is much easier than logging into my Unix machines."

    -- Subhash Bhogadi, Verification Consultant

+   "I just wanted to thank you a lot for creating EDA Playground.
+I've been using it a lot lately together with StackOverflow and it makes asking and answering questions much easier."

+   -- Tudor Timisescu, System Verification Engineer at Infineon Technologies

 ******************
 Tools & Simulators